zentyal/zentyal/docs/en/user/dhcp.rst

 :menuselection:`Common options` tab.

 Default gateway:
   This is the gateway to be used by the client if it is unaware of another route to send the package to its destination.
-Its value can be eBox, a gateway already configured in the :menuselection:`Network --> Routers` section or a custom IP address.
+Its value can be :guilabel:`eBox`, a gateway already configured in the :menuselection:`Network --> Gateways` section or a :guilabel:`custom IP address`.

 Search domain:
-  In a network with hosts named in line with *<host>.domain.com*, the search domain can be configured as "domain.com".
-Hence, when seeking to resolve an unsuccessful domain name, another attempt can be made by adding the search domain to the end of it.
+  In a network with hosts named in line with *<host>.sub.domain.com*, the search domain can be configured as "sub.domain.com".
+Hence, when seeking to resolve an unsuccessful domain name, another attempt can be made by adding the search domain to the end of it or parts of it.

   For example, if *smtp* cannot be resolved as a domain, *smtp.domain.com* will be tried on the client host.